-We solve this optimization problem by constructing an Excel spreadsheet and using Monte Carlo simulation.
+We answer this question by constructing an Excel spreadsheet.
 We proceed step-by-step and reveal Excel functions and tools as we create our model of pooled testing.

-The Data Generation Process
+2 The Data Generation Process

 The first thing we need to do is implement the random process by which some people get infected and others do not.
 We do this by drawing a random number and comparing it to a threshold value so we get either a zero (not infected) or a one (infected).